Heimdalsgade: History

 – og Luftningsfabrikker, opened in the street in 1896.
 The name of the factory was later changed to Schiønning & Arve.
-In 1910-12, Ford Motor Company established a assembly plant in the street at No. 42.
+In 1910–12, Ford Motor Company established an assembly plant in the street at No. 42.
 The plant served the markets in Sweden, Norway, Finland, Germany and Poland.
 In 1924, it had become too small and a state-of-the-art assembly plant was therefore constructed at Teglholmen in the Southern Docklands.